DelightSSB/AetherNotes/README.md

 To know it all is running correct you should see on the terminal with the frontend a qr code and a link to the localhost webserver and the second terminal should say 'Server running on port 3000'

-## Deployment throug Vercel: aether-notes-72z4pcpit-delightssbs-projects.vercel.app
+## Deployment through Vercel: aether-notes-72z4pcpit-delightssbs-projects.vercel.app